 The REACCH project is coordinated by Idaho Entomology Professor Dr. Sanford Eigenbrode.
 He predicts that since aphids are especially sensitive to shifts in precipitation and temperature, their distribution across the region will likely change in response to climate factors.
-Much of Hancock's work on the project involved running computerized statistical models, but she also got her hands dirty in the lab sorting and identifying different species of aphids.
-"Laura's work was important in that it gave us a first look at the patterns and a baseline for observing changes among years throughout the life of the project," says Eigenbrode. "[She] was an ideal intern because of her hard work and enthusiasm for the entire experience."
+Much of Hancock's work on the project involved running computer models, but she also got her hands dirty in the lab sorting and identifying different species of aphids.
+"Laura's work was important in that it gave us a first look at the patterns and a baseline for observing changes among years throughout the life of the project," says Eigenbrode.
+"She was an ideal intern because of her hard work and enthusiasm for the entire experience."

-Hancock reserves much of her energy for her work with the Green Team.
-"Being a part of the Green Team has given me so many great opportunities and experiences," she says.
-"We started the Farmers Market on campus, and that gave me a way to get involved with agriculture and the food industry and to feel like I'm making a difference."
-Indeed, CNU's Farmers Market has become a campus fixture, and was recently awarded a $84,756 grant from the USDA.
-The award will be used to fund the market's operations, and to establish farm internships to increase the revenue of local farmers and producers, and educate students about farming.
+Hancock reserved much of her energy for her work with the Green Team.
+"Being a part of the Green Team gave me so many great opportunities and experiences," she says.
+"We started the Farmers Market on campus, and that gave me a way to get involved with agriculture and the food industry and to feel like I was making a difference."
+Indeed, CNU's Farmers Market has become a campus fixture, and was awarded a grant of $84,756 from the USDA.
+The award funds operations, establishes farm internships to increase the revenue of local farmers and producers, and educates students about farming.
 CNU was the only university in Virginia to receive such a grant.
 "Laura was instrumental in starting the sustainable food movement on our campus, an accomplishment that will positively affect the CNU community for years to come," says Ruane.